professornaite/intro-to-mplusautomation/README.md

 **WHY?**

--   As a data analyst using Mplus to analyze projects that often span multiple years I realized a need for clearly organized work procedures in which every research decision can be documented in a single place.
+-   `MplusAutomation` can provide clearly organized work procedures in which every research decision can be documented in a single place
--   The motivation for using this method is to increase reproducibility, organization, efficiency, and transparency
+-   Increase reproducibility, organization, efficiency, and transparency

 **HOW?**

--   We will interface entirely within R-Studio.
+-   The interface for MplusAutomation is entirely within R-Studio.
+You do not need to open Mplus
--   The code presented will be very repetitive by design.
-Creating a consistent routine is key!
+-   The code presented will be very repetitive by design

 ### Step 1: Open RStudio

 ![](figures/rstudio.jpg)